Glossary Of Racing Terms

 Telemetry: A radio device that relays information such as engine, tire, steering and throttle performance from the car on track to engineers on pit lane.
 The team can monitor both car and driver activity to ensure the car is performing properly.
 Also enhances driver safety by allowing the team to notice any developing mechanical problem.

 Tire compound: A formula based on rubber polymers, oils, carbon blacks and curatives used to create a tire.
-The varying lengths and banking of Indy car tracks require different compounds.
+The varying lengths and banking of racetracks require different compounds.